eclipse-openj9/openj9/test/functional/cmdLineTests/CDSAdaptorTest/resources/readme.txt

 *  SPDX-License-Identifier: EPL-2.0 OR Apache-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 *******************************************************************************

-This file explains the working of com.ibm.cdsadaptortest.CDSAdaptorOrphanTest.java This test verifies that a class modified by a weaving hook is stored as ORPHAN in shared class cache.
+This file explains the working of org.openj9.test.cdsadaptortest.CDSAdaptorOrphanTest.java This test verifies that a class modified by a weaving hook is stored as ORPHAN in shared class cache.

 Usage: